breatheco-de/content/src/content/lesson/what-is-html-learn-html.md

  ## Blank Spaces and Line Jumps

- The browser ignores blank spaces and end of lines.
+ The browser ignores blank spaces and the end of the lines.
 If we want to jump one line, we have to use the `<br>` tag.
 If we want more "spaces" we need to insert the command `&nbsp;` per each blank space (yes, we know it’s weird, but it is what it is).

-**The following three alternatives will look the same (spaces and jumps of line will be ignored):**
+**The following three alternatives will look the same (spaces and jumps of the line will be ignored):**

 ```html
 <tag>Hello</tag><tag>World</tag>